Callum-A/cosmwasm-zero-to-hero/07 - Instantiate Test/README.md

         - You should use `ADDR2` as your specified admin.
         - How is our `assert_eq!` call going to be different?

-That's it for this part, as always thanks for reading all!
+That's it for this part, as always thanks for reading it all!